Contact Us for a Free Consultation 818-394-7835

 Some eye injuries may require multiple surgeries over time, and even these may only partially correct the problem and help improve vision without completely restoring it.

 Depending on the severity of the issue, many eye injury victims may have to adapt to a new way of life due to their vision loss.
+If the victim loses their sight completely, they will need ongoing care and extensive rehabilitation to learn how to adapt to their blindness.

 Who May Be Liable?

 In many cases, someone else is responsible for causing the eye injury accident.
-For example, if you are injured by a defective product, the manufacturer of that product may be liable for your injuries.
+For example, if a defective product injures you, the manufacturer of that product may be liable for your injuries.
+If you are hurt in a workplace accident, your employer may be liable.

+In contrast, if you're injured in a car accident, the at-fault driver would be legally responsible for covering the cost of your injuries.
 Under California state law, victims of negligence could be eligible to receive total financial compensation for their eye injury or vision loss, but a full settlement offer is often complex.

 Most defendants and their insurance companies will aggressively challenge personal injury claims.
 They will attempt to reduce their financial liability and limit a victim's compensation.